 Rubrics will be used to grade your Discussion Board assignments and class participation.
-Each discussion board assignment will be graded for two categories: completing the assignment which will consist of a 1000-word reflection piece; and responding to at least four peers' assignments in a coherent and constructive manner as to produce more discussion by your peers.
-IDEALLY, each new response builds on the previous responses.
+Each discussion board assignment will be graded in two categories: completing the assignment which will consist of a 1000-word reflection piece and responding to at least four peers' assignments coherently and constructively as to produce more discussion by your peers.
+Ideally, each new response builds on the previous responses.